C4ptainCrunch/thesis/source/index.rst

 As both the database made by Romein and the paper by Bautista i Roca are not anymore available publicly, we cannot know who is right.

-Furthermore, Ramein makes in his paper an assumption without proof that
+Furthermore, :cite:`romein2003solving` makes in his paper an assumption without proof that

     Although captured stones
     contribute to a position's final outcome, the best